nicholas-fong/KML-to-GeoJSON/README.md

 KML to GeoJSON:<br>

 KML data structure can range from relatively straight forward to more complex namespace extensions.
-This snippet converts KML placemarks to GeoJSON Point, LineString and Polygon.
+These snippets convert KML placemarks to GeoJSON Point, LineString and Polygon.
 It can parse KML gx:Track as well.

 GeoJSON to KML and KML to GeoJSON:
 ```